How to Find the Largest Direct Primary Care Providers

 Multi-state operations demonstrate proven scalability and operational expertise that smaller practices lack.
 Healthcare2U operates across all 50 states with established infrastructure, while MDVIP maintains over 1,100 affiliated physicians nationwide.
 Regional networks with 10-15 locations often provide better local support than single-location practices, but avoid providers with fewer than five locations as they may lack the resources for consistent service delivery.
 Check state databases to verify actual operational status, as some providers claim broader coverage than their active physician networks support.

-Service Depth and Specialization
+Primary Care Services Depth and Specialization

 Percentage chart showing DPC adoption by family physicians and same-day appointment availability